limyifan1/hawkercentral/CONTRIBUTING.md

 ### How to contribute
 We have organised a list of features and fixes in the pipeline.
 If you are working on something, leave a comment on the related issue so nobody does duplicate work! (we will tag the issue)

+[DCO](https://developercertificate.org/): Please signoff in every commit using git commit --signoff (or git commit -s).
+To acknowledge the Developer Certificate of Origin (DCO), sign your commits by adding Signed-off-by: John Doe john.doe@email.com to the last line of each Git commit message.
+The e-mail address used to sign must match the e-mail address of the Git author.

 ## Important tasks

 #### 1. Changing Edit, Create access, adding Delete, Report ([#8][i8])